Please follow & like us :)

-Sfingi is a traditional sugar coated Sicilian fried pastry which is served during the feast of San Giuseppe (St Joseph).
-The pastry is so light and airy that you can’t stop at just one.
-These puffy pastry balls are the perfect accompaniment to a cup of espresso.
+Sfingi is a traditional sugar-coated Sicilian fried pastry that is served during the feast of San Giuseppe (St. Joseph, March 19th).
+These puffy pastry balls are the perfect dessert to enjoy with a cup of espresso.

 Closeup of sfingi covered in sugar